mickare/Robust-Reconstruction-of-Watertight-3D-Models/README.md

 ## How it works

-1. A a low resolution voxel grid is filled via a point cloud.
+1. A low resolution voxel grid is filled via a point cloud.
 2. A **boolean crust** is created by dilation & flood-filling until a watertight voxel crust is created.
 3. The **float distance values ϕ** of each crust voxel to the model point cloud is computed via diffusion of the point cloud.